VinnyShipley/reading-notes/401/class12.md

 ## Missing Data

 If a cell is missing in the dataframe, pandas primarily uses the np.nan to represent the missing spot.

+## Grouping

+Grouping consists of three steps:

+1. Splitting the data into groups based on some criteria

+2. Applying a function to each group independently

+3. Combining the results into a data structure